Music therapists use music creatively to help clients address their social, emotional, psychological, physical or communication needs

 • serious illness, such as cancer

-• social, behavioural and emotional difficulties and wellbeing.
+• social, behavioural and emotional difficulties, and issues affecting general wellbeing, such as anxiety.

 Responsibilities